Embedding dimensions of simplicial complexes on few vertices: Introduction and Statement of Results

 Planar graphs are characterized as those without a $K_5$- or $K_{3,3}$-minor~\cite{Wa37}.
 By a theorem of F\'ary~\cite{Fa48}, a graph can be continuously embedded into the plane if and only if there is an embedding where every edge is a straight line segment.
 For higher-dimensional simplicial complexes and embeddings into~$\R^d$, the situation is much more intricate: No efficient characterization of complexes that embed into $\R^d$ exists in general, algorithmically deciding the existence of an embedding can be -- depending on the dimensions of the complex and codomain -- difficult or even impossible (see, e.g.,~\cite{MaTaWa11, MeRiSeTa20}), and an analogue of F\'ary's theorem asserting the equivalence of topological and linear embeddability fails even in dimension three~\cite{Br83, Sch10}.

-Here we show that if one restricts attention to simplicial complexes on few vertices, then both a simple characterization of complexes that embed into~$\R^d$ as well as the equivalence of topological and linear embeddability can be salvaged.
-The only simplicial complex on $d+2$ vertices that does not embed into the $d$-sphere~$S^d$ is the $(d+1)$-dimensional simplex~$\Delta_{d+1}$.
-We thus focus on deciding whether simplicial complexes on $d+3$ vertices embed into~$S^d$.
-We note that a finite complex embeds into ~$S^d$ but not into~$\R^d$ if and only if it is homeomorphic to~$S^d$.
+Here we show that if one restricts attention to simplicial complexes on few vertices relative to dimension, then both a simple characterization of complexes that embed into~$\R^d$ as well as the equivalence of topological and linear embeddability can be salvaged.
+As a preliminary observation, note that a finite complex embeds into a $d$-dimensional sphere ~$S^d$ but not ~$\R^d$ if and only if it is homeomorphic to~$S^d$.
+As the only simplicial complex on $d+2$ vertices that does not embed into the $d$-sphere~$S^d$ is the $(d+1)$-dimensional simplex~$\Delta_{d+1}$, we shall therefore focus on deciding whether simplicial complexes on $d+3$ vertices embed into~$S^d$.

+To avoid possible confusion, we note that throughout the paper we shall adopt the usual convention in topological combinatorics of not distinguishing between an abstract simplicial complex $\Sigma$ (that is, a family of subsets of $[n]=\{1,2,\ldots, n\}$ which is closed under taking subsets) and its geometric realization $|\Sigma|$ viewed as a subcomplex of the $(n-1)$-dimensional simplex $\Delta_{n-1}$.
+In particular, faces of $\Sigma$ are identified with their corresponding simplices in $\Delta_{n-1}$, and by a continuous map defined on $\Sigma$ we mean one which is defined on the complex's geometric realization.